ArieArya/hlp21-group-07/BusWire.md

 ## Message Functions
 Message functions in BusWire are used to handle incoming messages from the upper layer module Sheets and to correspondingly update its model.
-BusWire provides both message functions for the upper level Sheets, but also utilizes message functions from the lower level module Symbols.
+BusWire provides both message functions for the upper level Sheets, but also utilizes message & interface functions from the lower level module Symbols.
 These message functions are described below:

 ### Message functions Provided By BusWire
 The list of messages handled by BusWire is shown below: